Last Updated: October 26, 2022

-An office tower high-rise building can be a graceful accent punctuating the skyline, or a boring building out of scale with its neighbors, preventing any possibility of pedestrians shopping along the street.
+An office tower high-rise building can be a graceful accent punctuating the skyline, or a boring building out of scale with its neighbors, preventing any possibility of pedestrians shopping or stopping to chat with friends along the street.

 The tower in a park look pioneered by the architect LeCorbusier in the early twentieth century is fairly tired.
 It's difficult to connect to its surroundings.
 In the 2020's we demand a livelier look for our downtowns and even for suburban activity centers.

 Most communities are so thrilled with the investment represented by a new office complex that it is difficult to get political leaders to stop the development entirely.

 Next we propose some urban design suggestions for nearby residents, planning commissions, neighborhood associations, and elected officials who need to comment or vote on an application for an office tower.

 1. Especially if the proposed exterior façade is rather plain, and it's a basic rectangle with no articulation, see that the landscaping, public art, or entry feature provides a contrasting, and hopefully curvilinear shape.

 When we say there's no articulation, we mean there are no protrusions or recessed areas on the building, no exterior niches, no receding and advancing of the basic plane of the façade.
 The front of the building is rectangular, and the sides and rear are three more rectangles.
 You get the picture.

 If this is the case, the office building design will benefit by adding some variety to the architectural vocabulary and softening the exterior with trees and well-placed planting beds.